Thatcham Park C.E. (VC) Primary School

 See supporting children with medical needs policy on the school website.
-Parents are asked to complete permission forms which identify the appropriate timings and dose of medication.
+For specific advice parents are asked to complete permission forms which identify the appropriate timings and dose of medication.
 These forms are available from the school office.

 - 4.5: How does the school provide help with personal care where this is needed, eg. help with toileting, eating etc?

 When pupils enter the school. parents complete and sign a form to allow the school to administer medication or first aid.
 Forms are updated every time there is a change in provision.

 The school provides support as is reasonably necessary following discussions with parents and relevant professionals such as the school nurse.

 Where additional needs are identified they are recorded on a SAP and appropriate risk assessments or care plans are used to support the well-being of the child and adults supporting them.